dranoer/giphy/README.md

 <br />

 # Architecture
 The project is implemented with MVVM and it's written fully with Kotlin.
+I just used one Java class for optimizing my recyclerview.

 # Technologies And Decisions
 In this section, I'll try to mention some of the important things I used within this project and I'll explain the reason behind some of my decisions.